leonardotoffalini-elte/kakuro-solver/README.md

 ### Dependencies

-In order to use the GUI of the script you need to have pygame installed.
+In order to use the GUI of the script you need to have pygame installed. <br />
 To install pygame run the following command in your terminal:
 `pip install pygame`